 Nebo Loop Road - North

 Take Interstate 15 south toward Provo.
 Continue south past Provo until you reach Payson Exit 254.
 Exit and turn left onto Payson Main Street (State Route 77).
 Travel south until Main Street intersects with 100 North (State Route 198).
 Turn left and travel east to 600 East, then turn right on 600 East.
-Stay on this road, which eventually becomes Canyon Road, and head south to the entrance to Payson Canyon and the beginning of the Byway.
+Stay on this road, which eventually becomes Canyon Road, and head south to the entrance to Payson Canyon and the beginning of the Scenic Byway.

 Nebo Loop Road - South

 Follow Interstate 15 north to Nephi Exit 222.
 Turn here and travel north on Nephi Main Street (State Route 41) to 100 North (State Route 132).
 Turn right and go east about two miles to the entrance of the Byway (CR 015) on your left.
 This is a windy but is very scenic road.
 The entire road can be driven from city of Nephi to the city of Payson.

 This area is located south of Lone Peak and the Alpine Ridge.
 Some of these trails are on border of the Central and Southern Wasatch.
 Mount Timpanogos dominates the view toward the south.
 American Fork Canyon gives access to much of the area.